Techtonica/curriculum/personal-brand/personal-branding.md

 3. Control your dialogue

-- Use Twitter—following, tweeting, blocking.
+- Use Twitter (or X) following, tweeting, blocking.
   - We recommend using [Twitter's reply controls](https://www.socialmediatoday.com/news/twitter-rolls-out-tweet-reply-controls-to-all-users/583327/) to prevent trolls from replying to your tweets.
-  - Use [Block Party](https://www.blockpartyapp.com/) to filter out unwanted @mentions from Twitter, and continue to use Twitter as normal.
+  - Use [Block Party](https://www.blockpartyapp.com/) to filter out unwanted @mentions from Twitter (or X), and continue to use Twitter (or X) as normal.

 ### Common Mistakes / Misconceptions